-Exceptions and Waivers for the Buy American Act and Buy America Provisions
+Exceptions and waivers for the Buy American Act and Buy America requirements

 Other Key Information